duckyquang/duckyquang.github.io/CONTEXT.md

 - Resource suggestions in card format below the timer
 - AI-generated guidelines for tasks without specific resource requirements

+### 4. AI Chat Interface
+- Dedicated chat panel for direct interaction with the AI assistant
+- Natural language communication for task creation and management
+- Context-aware responses based on user's schedule and tasks
+- Command suggestions and guided interactions
+- History of previous conversations for reference

 ## MVP Implementation Plan

 ### Step 1: Setup Development Environment